pzavolinsky/Autocore/README.md

 Autocore is a pre-configured application core designed for building declarative modular applications.

-Autocore is built on top of Autofac providing automatic dependency configuration though marker interfaces.
+Autocore is built on top of Autofac providing automatic dependency configuration through marker interfaces.

 Some of Autocore's features include:
 - Zero configuration dependency injection (no XML config file, no custom initializer code to register types, etc.)